 Detox is rarely easy and will likely be uncomfortable.
 Ending a caffeine addiction can bring headaches and constipation.
 There are also health reasons to detox having to do with adrenal support, but that isn’t the focus of this article.

-There are major two schools of thought on how to best detox as well a third customized method I’ve developed.
+There are major two schools of thought on how to best detox as well as a third customized method I’ve developed.
 One is cold turkey, the other is called fading.
 I’ve done them both many times and found problems with both.
 Along the way, I developed my own method which I’ll explain last.
 Let’s examine the three methods.

 1- Cold Turkey

 If anyone saw the Frank Sinatra movie THE MAN WITH THE GOLDEN ARM then they understand what it means to go cold turkey.
 Sinatra’s character was kicking heroin, not caffeine so there probably won’t be a need to have a loved one lock you in a closet for the weekend.
 Although some of you may want to retain the services of that loved one just in case.
-Cold turkey programs work best if there is a start date, end date, and an exit strategy.
+Cold turkey programs work best if there is a start date, end date, and exit strategy.

 This is the quickest and most painful method of detox and in my opinion the least effective.
 The problem here is that although you kicked it for 3 days or so, your body needs a longer period to adjust.
 I’ve had cold turkeys where I return to pre-detox quantities in less than a week.
 In other words, a lot of effort and it doesn’t stick very long.
 A final word, do not plan on being productive during a detox.
 You will spend every waking moment wishing you had some caffeine to lift the dark cloud in your head.